muhsinking/notebook/content/essays/Economics (re-ambiguation).md

 >
 > _—Darrick Hamilton_

 We shouldn’t!
 And yes, they are!!
-You should absolutely not trust all economists, nor any one economist all of the time.
+You should absolutely not trust all economists, nor any single economist all of the time.
 Just like our economy has become over-financialized, the field of economic study has been dramatically over-mathematized in the past ~70 years.
 Shitty economists have polluted the field with cherry-picked data & misleading graphs, which they claim can be used to predict the future (spoilers: they can’t).
 And just like in any scientific field, even the “good” economists are often way off base on individual issues _[looking at you, Krugman]._

 Economics is not a “hard” science in the ways that physics or chemistry are, and anyone who pretends as much should be laughed out of the room.
 Perhaps someday, with hitherto uninvented data gathering & analysis techniques, we could create perfectly objective and rigorous methods for economic study, but we are _nowhere close_ to that world today.